Uznajmy/test/README.md

 Web-based platforms and [consoles](https://docs.godotengine.org/en/latest/tutorials/platform/consoles.html).

 ## Free, open source and community-driven
-Freedot based on Godot is completely free and open source under the very permissive [MIT license](https://godotengine.org/license).
+None Engine, just like Godot Engine, is completely free and open source under the very permissive [MIT license](https://godotengine.org/license).
 No strings attached, no royalties, nothing.
 The users' games are theirs, down to the last line of engine code.
-Freedot's development is fully independent and community-driven, empowering users to help shape their engine to match their expectations
+None Engine's development is fully independent and community-driven, empowering users to help shape their engine to match their expectations